website Skip to content

 What does OPPOSITE SUITS mean?

-When a hand requires opposite suits, the tiles in one color must be a different suit from tiles in a another color.
+When a hand requires opposite suits, the tiles in one color must be a different suit from tiles in another color.
 For example, if one group is dots, the next must be bams or craks.

 What does DRAGONS MATCH mean?

 Each suit has a corresponding or “matching” dragon.
 The green dragon matches the bams, the red dragon matches the craks and the white dragon (soap) matches the dots.
-When the color of the dragon in a line corresponds in color to another element of the line, then those two elements must match suits.
+When the color of the dragon in a hand corresponds in color to another element of the hand, then those two elements must match suits.
 For example, if the card says “DRAGONS MATCH PUNG” then the dragon must match the suit of the pung.

 What is a QUINT?